DataBiosphere/data-explorer/api/dataset_config/template/README.md

-`ui.json` is only used by this repo.
-Other dataset config files [are here](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/dataset_config/template).
+See [here](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/dataset_config/template) for the other dataset config files.
-(Most of those files are used by both repos.)
+(`ui.json` is here because it is only used by this repo.)